erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 Xarray-based Uxarray package :cite:`uxarrayrepo` to recognize unstructured grid models through partnership with the geoscience community groups.
-UXarray is built on top of the built-in Xarray Dataset functionalities while recognizing several unstructured grid formats (UGRID, SCRIP, Exodus for now).
+UXarray is built on top of the built-in Xarray Dataset functionalities while recognizing several unstructured grid formats (UGRID, SCRIP, and Exodus for now).
 Since there are more unstructured mesh models in the community than UXarray natively supports, its architecture will also support addition of new models.
 Figure :ref:`fig6raijin` shows the regularly structured “latitude-longitude”